-Do I need to report my raise?
+Do I need to report a raise?

 If you want to see how your or your ex’s raise will affect your child support, check out the Divorce Matters Calculator App.